 For position scales, The position of the axis.

 The super class to use for the constructed scale

-gray value at low end of palette
+grey value at low end of palette

-gray value at high end of palette
+grey value at high end of palette

 Colour to use for missing values

 Character string or vector of character strings listing the name(s) of the aesthetic(s) that this scale works with.
 This can be useful, for example, to apply colour settings to the

 fillaesthetics at the same time, via

 aesthetics = c("colour", "fill").